-So while it’s not the most complex shaving soap out on the market, for the price, around four dollars, Van Der Hagen Scented Luxury Shave Soap produces a good amount of decent lather and performs outside its weight class.
+So while it’s not the most complex shaving soap out on the market, for the price, around five dollars, Van Der Hagen Scented Luxury Shave Soap produces a good amount of decent lather and performs outside its weight class.
 That’s why I’ll call this one a deal!

 Be sure to check out some of my other “Deal Or Dud” posts:

 Have you tried Van Der Hagen Luxury Shave Soap?
 Leave a comment below with your impressions!